Hello there, thanks so much for stopping by.

 When I previously found myself in the kitchen, breastfeeding a baby whilst mashing potatoes for the biggest boy – I gave myself a hell to the yeah!

-When I manage to get to school on time, write 3 blog posts during the smallest one’s two hour nap, and feed he and I before the next school run, I am totally high fiving myself.
+When I managed to get to school on time, write 3 blog posts during the smallest one’s two hour nap, and feed he and I before the next school run, I was totally high fiving myself.

-And then, when I look at the bathroom that needs cleaning, the floors that need mopping, and the five year old that is disregarding every single thing I say whilst the one year old is having a tantrum of epic sorts, I am beating myself up about my failures!
+But then, when I look at the bathroom that needs cleaning, the floors that need mopping, and the six year old that is disregarding every single thing I say whilst the two year old is having a tantrum of epic sorts, I am beating myself up about my failures!

 I am regularly clock watching for the ‘back up’ to come home from work and wishing it was wine o’clock – even though I don’t drink because I am still breastfeeding the toddler at night!